 We’re on hand to guide you through your surgical error compensation claim.

-We’ll listen carefully to your circumstances and handle your case with the utmost sensitivity and professionalism, allowing you and your loved ones to focus on rehabilitation and recovery, all you have to do is get in touch with our team or make an online enquiry.
+We’ll listen carefully to your circumstances and handle your case with the utmost sensitivity and professionalism, allowing you and your loved ones to focus on rehabilitation and recovery, all you have to do is get in touch with our team, make an online enquiry or call us on 0800 234 3234.